TheBLVD/wordpress-subclub/readme.txt

 By following these steps, you can easily create and manage premium content on sub.club directly from your WordPress site.

+= Can I edit a premium post? =

+We currently do not support editing of premium posts using this plugin.
+You can edit the except in your Wordpress post, but can not edit the premium content hosted on sub.club.
+We recommend to delete your Wordpress post and create a new premium post instead.
+We're expecting to release more features to this plugin soon.

 == Changelog ==

 = 1.0.0 =